Mercedes Ruehl

-Ruehl is known for her leading performance in the play Lost in Yonkers (1990) and supporting performance in the film The Fisher King (1991).
-Her other film credits include Big (1988), Married to the Mob (1988), Last Action Hero (1993), Roseanna's Grave (1997), and Hustlers (2019).
+Ruehl won the Academy Award for Best Supporting Actress for her role as video store owner and romantic interest in Terry Gilliam's fantasy comedy drama The Fisher King (1991).
+She also acted in the films The Warriors (1979), Heartburn (1986), 84 Charing Cross Road (1987), Big (1988), Married to the Mob (1988), Last Action Hero (1993), Indictment: The McMartin Trial (1995), Roseanna's Grave (1997), Gia (1998), The Minus Man (1999) and Hustlers (2019).
+On television, she had a recurring role as a radio station owner in the NBC sitcom Frasier from 1995 to 1996.

+On stage, she made her Broadway debut in the Herb Gardner play I'm Not Rappaport (1985).
+She won the Tony Award for Best Actress in a Play for her role in the Neil Simon drama Lost in Yonkers (1991).
+She reprised the role in the 1993 film of the same name.
+She was further Tony-nominated for her performances in Michael Cristofer's The Shadow Box (1995) and Edward Albee's The Goat, or Who is Sylvia?
+(2002).
+She has also acted in Broadway productions of The Rose Tattoo (1995), The American Plan (2009), and Torch Song (2017).

 Early life and education

 Ruehl was born February 28, 1948, in Jackson Heights, Queens, New York City, to Mercedes J. Ruehl, a schoolteacher, and Vincent Ruehl, an FBI agent.
 Her father was of German and Irish descent and her mother was of Cuban and Irish descent.
 The family frequently moved during her childhood owing to Vincent Ruehl's assignments with the FBI, and lived in other states including Silver Spring, Maryland.
 She and her brother, Peter, were raised Catholic.

 She attended the College of New Rochelle and graduated in 1969 with a BA in English.

 Career

-Ruehl began her career in regional theatre with the Denver Center Theatre Company, taking odd jobs between engagements.
+Ruehl began her acting career in New York City appearing in various off-off Broadway productions while working a variety of temping and waitressing jobs.
+She established herself in regional theatre with the Denver Center Theatre Company.
 In 1980, she was nearly cast in the sixth season of Saturday Night Live, losing her slot to Denny Dillon.
 Her first starring role on Broadway came in 1984's I'm Not Rappaport.
 She then went on to win the 1984 Obie Award for her performance in The Marriage of Bette and Boo and twenty years later, an Obie for Woman Before a Glass.
 She also received a 1991 Tony Award as Best Actress (Play) for Neil Simon's Lost in Yonkers and continued her role in the show during its tour with co-star Mercedes McCambridge.
 Her performances in two other plays earned her two other Tony nominations: in 1995, as Best Actress (Featured Role – Play) for a revival of The Shadow Box; and in 2002, as Best Actress (Play) for Edward Albee's The Goat, or Who is Sylvia?.

+In 1996, she was mentioned in the Sheryl Crow song A Change Would Do You Good.
+In 1999, they co-starred in the movie The Minus Man.